Search results

 Note: Explore our demo to see how RLS is achieved with custom attributes.

-app.post('/tokengeneration', function () {
+app.post('/tokengeneration', function (req, res) {

-var serverApiUrl = serverUrl + "/api/" + siteIdentifier;
+const serverApiUrl = serverUrl + "/api/" + siteIdentifier;

-var queryString = "embed_nonce=" + crypto.randomUUID();
+let queryString = "embed_nonce=" + crypto.randomUUID();

 queryString += "&embed_dashboard_id=" + dashboardId;

-queryString += "&embed_user_email=" + useremail;
+queryString += "&embed_user_email=" + userEmail;

-var embedSignature = "&embed_signature=" + GetSignatureUrl(queryString,embedSecret);
+const embedSignature = "&embed_signature=" + getSignatureUrl(queryString, embedSecret);

-var embedDetailsUrl = "/embed/authorize?" + queryString+embedSignature;
+const embedDetailsUrl = "/embed/authorize?" + queryString + embedSignature;

-var serverProtocol = url.parse(serverApiUrl).protocol == 'https:' ? https : http;
+const serverProtocol = url.parse(serverApiUrl).protocol === 'https:' ? https : http;

 serverProtocol.get(serverApiUrl + embedDetailsUrl, function (resultContent) {